Willful Child Endangerment

 PC 273a(a) Crimes

 Information on willful child endangerment is found at penal code sections 273a(a) and 273a(b).
+This article covers the law, punishment, and common defenses related to the crime of willful child endangerment as that crime is charged under penal code 273a(a).

 PC 273a(a) Law

-PC 273a(b): Any person who, under circumstances or conditions other than those likely to produce great bodily harm or death, willfully causes or permits any child to suffer, or inflicts thereon unjustifiable physical pain or mental suffering, or having the care or custody of any child, willfully causes or permits the person or health of that child to be injured, or willfully causes or permits that child to be placed in a situation where his or her person or health may be endangered, is guilty of willfully endangering the health of a child [PC 273a(b) Abbr.].
+PC 273a(b): Any person who, under circumstances or conditions other than those likely to produce great bodily harm or death, willfully causes or permits any child to suffer, or inflicts thereon unjustifiable physical pain or mental suffering, or having the care or custody of any child, willfully causes or permits the person or health of that child to be injured, or willfully causes or permits that child to be placed in a situation where his or her person or health may be endangered, is guilty of willfully endangering... a child [PC 273a(b) Abbr.].

 Note: The difference between PC 273a(b) and 273a(b) is that PC 273a(a) requires the district attorney to prove a child suffered unjustifiable injury or was likely to suffer great bodily injury (GBI).
-PC 273a(b) requires the district attorney to prove that a child suffered ordinary injury, or was likely to suffer ordinary injury.
+PC 273a(b) requires the district attorney to prove that a child suffered ordinary injury or was likely to suffer ordinary injury.

 Intent Not Required: Willful child endangerment is not a specific intent crime.
 This means that the defendant does not need to purposefully place a child in danger to be charged with a PC 273a crime.
 Recklessness or gross negligence is all that is required.